benharrap/benharrap-website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Researcher in linked data, Indigenous health, and child removals.
-Amateur gardener and greyhound lover.
+bio: I do stuff with data, mainly in R. I love greyhounds and being a dad.

 interests:
 - Aboriginal and Torres Strait Islander health and wellbeing